 Above: author labels in action!

 Last but not least, is the Sentiment Model.
-The model determines the sentiment of a post and the overall sentiment towards your social accounts and the topic profiles you created, giving a score out of three options: positive, neutral or negative.
+The model determines the sentiment of a post and the overall sentiment towards your social accounts and the topic profiles you created, giving a score out of three options: positive, neutral, or negative.

-Alright I won’t tell you much more, for now – but I will leave you with this.
+Alright, I won’t tell you much more, for now – but I will leave you with this.
 These are the stats from my latest session experiment at Londons Calling 2020, collected and analyzed with Social Studio!

 I must admit, it was a session to remember.
-The organising team transformed it into a virtual event in less than a week – hats off to them!
+The organizing team transformed it into a virtual event in less than a week – hats off to them!
 Doing a live demo was a bit of a gamble.
 Luckily, I had high online engagement so that the live demo worked, phew!
 You can see I couldn’t gauge the audience’s reaction (I presented to an empty room) but Social Studio showed me results that made it all well worth it though!